SAP-samples/kyma-runtime-extension-samples/sentiment-analysis/README.md

 ### Webhook

-Update the following variables in `commerce-impex/webhooks.impex` with the values extracted above from `sentiment-analysis-client`.
+Update the following variables in `commerce-impex/webhooks.impex` with the kyma domain and the values extracted above from `sentiment-analysis-client`.

 ```
+$kyma_domain
 $oauth_client_id
 $oauth_client_secret
 ```